 If you have a toothache, an infection is usually the cause.
 Advanced tooth decay reaches the pulp, or living tissue, inside your tooth and results in infection, inflammation, and pain.
 An untreated tooth infection will linger and spread.

 Trauma to your mouth or teeth, a tooth fracture, or a loose permanent tooth are all dental emergencies.
 Prompt care can help save the tooth and prevent further damage.
 Trauma can cause internal damage to a tooth, so even if you can’t see any damage, your tooth still needs to be examined.

 A dental filling replaces decay.
 If you don’t get a lost filling replaced promptly, the softer dentin inside your tooth will decay rapidly.

 Dental crowns protect badly decayed, worn, or broken teeth.
 If your crown is cracked or lost, your tooth doesn’t have the protection it needs.
 The crown needs to be replaced promptly.
 If a crown has come off and merely needs to be re-cemented, delaying that treatment can allow the adjacent teeth to drift together, making it impossible for the original crown to be re-fitted.

 What Can You Expect?

-Dr. Finley or Dr. Henderson will relieve your pain, examine your teeth and gums, determine the cause of the pain or discomfort, and explain your treatment options.
+Dr. Finley, Dr. Henderson, or Dr. Coughran will relieve your pain, examine your teeth and gums, determine the cause of the pain or discomfort, and explain your treatment options.

 If your tooth is infected, root canal treatment is needed.
 This procedure removes infected tooth pulp, replaces it with a dental filler material, and protects the tooth with a dental crown.